SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Data Handling
   1. [Target: V4.5] Implement a server for the session database, which can be shared by multiple drivers.

-#### Strategy Development
-  1. [Target: V4.x] Enhancements for Race Strategists
-	 - Support in Race Center to simulate alternative strategies for possible weather development similar to Strategy Workbench

 #### General
   1. [Target: V4.x] Choosing a specific theme depending on the selected simulation game